wmbusmeters/wmbusmeters/README.md

     --donotprobe=<tty> do not auto-probe this tty.
 Use multiple times for several ttys or specify "all" for all ttys.
     --exitafter=<time> exit program after time, eg 20h, 10m 5s
-    --format=<hr/json/fields> for human readable, json or semicolon separated fields --json_xxx=yyy always add "xxx"="yyy" to the json output and add shell env METER_xxx=yyy --listenvs=<meter_driver> list the env variables available for the given meter driver --listfields=<meter_driver> list the fields selectable for the given meter driver --listmeters list all meter drivers
+    --format=<hr/json/fields> for human readable, json or semicolon separated fields --help list all options
+    --ignoreduplicates=<bool> ignore duplicate telegrams, remember the last 10 telegrams --json_xxx=yyy always add "xxx"="yyy" to the json output and add shell env METER_xxx=yyy --license print GPLv3+ license
+    --listento=<mode> listen to one of the c1,t1,s1,s1m,n1a-n1f link modes --listento=<mode>,<mode> listen to more than one link mode at the same time, assuming the dongle supports it --listenvs=<meter_driver> list the env variables available for the given meter driver --listfields=<meter_driver> list the fields selectable for the given meter driver --listmeters list all meter drivers
     --listmeters=<search> list all meter drivers containing the text <search>
-    --logfile=<file> use this file instead of stdout --logtelegrams log the contents of the telegrams for easy replay --logtimestamps=<when> add log timestamps: always never important --ignoreduplicates=<bool> ignore duplicate telegrams, remember the last 10 telegrams --meterfiles=<dir> store meter readings in dir
+    --logfile=<file> use this file for logging
+    --logtelegrams log the contents of the telegrams for easy replay --logtimestamps=<when> add log timestamps: always never important --meterfiles=<dir> store meter readings in dir
     --meterfilesaction=(overwrite|append) overwrite or append to the meter readings file --meterfilesnaming=(name|id|name-id) the meter file is the meter's: name, id or name-id